git-town/git-town/docs/ARCHITECTURE.md

 #### All struct fields are required by default

-Unlike in idiomatic Go, when the Git Town codebase instantiates a struct, it needs to provide values for all of the struct's fields.
-This has been done because it forces us to make a conscious decision about which value each struct field should have in each context.
-This is especially helpful when adding a new field to an existing struct.
+In the Git Town codebase, all struct fields must be explicitly initialized when a struct is instantiated.
+This deviates from idiomatic Go, where fields can be left unset.

+This design choice ensures that every field gets deliberate attention, making it clear what value it should hold in any given context.
+This is especially beneficial when adding a new field to an existing struct, as it forces a thoughtful review of the required changes throughout the codebase.
+This gives immediate feedback for the design of the new struct field.